celoyd/potato/docs/concepts.md

 python slitscan.py frames c1000 c1000.png
 ```

 If we look at this as an attempt at an accurate map, instead of as an off-label use of a video meant as a video, it has many shortcomings.
 One is its aspect ratio.
 The _y_ dimension (up and down on the screen) and the _x_ dimension have different scales.
-To make it roughly conformal, we will arbitrarily squeeze the image, here using ImageMagick’s `convert` utility:
+To make it roughly conformal, we will arbitrarily squeeze the image, here using ImageMagick:

 ```sh
 magick -filter Box -resize 100%x20% c1000.png c1000-flat.png